apache/buildstream/doc/source/format_declaring.rst

    - element2.bst

 Relationships between elements are specified with the ``depends`` attribute.
-Elements may depend on other elements by specifying the :ref:`element path <project_element_path>` relative filename to the elements they depend on here.
+Elements may depend on other elements by specifying the :ref:`element names <format_element_names>` they depend on here.

 See :ref:`format_dependencies` for more information on the dependency model.